Search All Doctors and Providers Affiliated with WakeMed.

 WakeMed PhysicianPractices Specialties

 Find a Service Location

 Thanks to the advent of minimally invasive surgery and advanced techniques, WakeMed offers a procedure called the Nuss Procedure that can correct this condition and allow for normal chest development in children.
-This surgery is recommended for children over age 6 since children are generally mature enough at this age to follow post-operative instructions.
+This surgery is recommended for children who are symptomatic from their pectus and are starting puberty and their major growth spurt.
 In some cases, the deformity may necessitate surgery at an earlier age.

 The Nuss Procedure, named after the pediatric surgeon who perfected the surgery in the late 1980s, provides effective correction for children who are born with sunken chest.
 Instead of a complicated open surgery, the Nuss Procedure offers a faster recovery, shorter hospitalization and less pain.